 - Freeze the rice for up to 3 months.

-This arroz blanco, or steamed white rice, recipe is a must for anyone who eats.
-It’s a simple, filling, economical way to feed yourself and your family, whether you’re a single adult, a busy parent, or a college student.
-Be sure to pin this recipe to your side dishes board and share it with anyone who needs some inspiration in the kitchen.
+This Arroz Blanco, or steamed white rice, recipe is a classic side dish you can make successfully with a few tips.
+It’s a simple, filling, economical way to feed yourself and your family and will make a quick dinner for single adults, busy parents, or college students.
+Be sure to pin this recipe to your side dishes board and share it with anyone who needs inspiration in the kitchen or help with their rice.

 Arroz Blanco (Steamed White Rice)